Saturday 17 June 2017 from 2pm at the water basins at St Mary’s island, the Ship and Trades, the Outlet Centre and Chatham Historic Dockyard.

 The fair will be open from 5pm to 9pm on Thursday 15 June and Friday 16 June and will be open from 2pm to 11pm on Saturday 17 June.

-The funfair rides will cost just £1 per ride on the 15 and 16 June 2017 and will return to normal prices on the 17 June from 2 to 11pm.
+The funfair rides will cost just £1 per person per ride on the 15 and 16 June 2017 and will return to normal prices on the 17 June from 2 to 11pm.

-Battle of the Medway – folk stage ( near ship & trades)
+Battle of the Medway – folk stage (near the Ship and Trades)

 Mc Bob Kenward